opentripplanner/OpenTripPlanner/doc-templates/GraphQL-Tutorial.md

 ![GraphiQL](images/graphiql-autocomplete.png)

 The explorer also has documentation built into it.
-If you hover your mouse over a property on the left hand side you can see its documentation.
+If you hover your pointer over a property on the left hand side you can see its documentation.

 ![GraphiQL](images/graphiql-documentation.png)